neandermenezes/neandermenezes/README.md

 ### Hi there, I'm NeanderMenezes 👋

+I'm a passionate problem solver, and lover of technoplogy.
+I'm currently studying web development at Trybe, university graduation is currently on hold (9th semester of computer engineering) so I can focus entirely on programming and my career.

 - 🔭 Computer Engineering student - UNINTER
 - 🌱 Trybe web development student
 - 📫 e-mail: neander2801@gmail.com